geraldohomero/post-install-pop-os/README.md

 After the setup is completed, you can review the installed software and aliases on your system.
 The `post-install.sh` script installs software packages listed in its configuration, while `alias.sh` sets up custom aliases.

-7. Customize Aliases and Installed programs Optional):
+7. Customize Aliases and Installed programs (Optional):

 You can modify or add your own custom aliases in the `alias.sh` script to suit your workflow.
 Edit the CUSTOM_ALIASES array with the desired aliases, and run the `alias.sh` script again to update your .bash_aliases file.
+The same principle is valid for the `post-install.sh` and the arrays of the `flatpak` and `apt`.

 ```bash
 CUSTOM_ALIASES=(